PAARKAVYB/Animator/README.md

 # ANIMATOR
 ## AIM:
-To develop a animator using unity with C# prgram and move the animator.
+To develop an animator using unity with C# program and move the animator.

 ## ALGORITHM:
 ### STEP 1:
 Download 2 crouch idle from maximo 3d.
 Drag it and drop it in unity asset.
 ### STEP 2:
-Select one crouch and in the inspector choose rig-> Animation type (humaniod) and then click update.
+Select one crouch and in the inspector choose rig-> Animation type (humanoid) and then click update.
 ### STEP 3:
 Perform the step 2 for another crouch
 ### STEP 4: